-Booties, the diminutive footwear that is running rampant in fashion, are sometimes hard to figure out.
+The diminutive footwear that is running rampant in fashion is sometimes hard to figure out.
+How to wear booties?
 They look so adorable, these boots that stop right at the ankle.
 Who doesn’t love anything tiny and sweet?
 And the bootie is like a baby version of your favorite to-the-knee boot.

 But the question remains, how to wear booties?
 Does the hem of the pant need to cover the bootie?
 And if so, does it negate the fact that you are wearing such an on-trend piece?
 (If a bootie is covered, does it still count as fashion forward?)
 Can you wear them with dresses–even if you are over 30?
 We solve all your bootie befuddlement by sharing everything you need to know about how to wear booties, the must-have accessory of the season.